RunestoneInteractive/runestoneinteractive.github.io/source/instructor.rst

 How do I build my own course?
 -----------------------------

+.. admonition::  Steps to Build

    1. First you should register yourself as a user on this site.
 When you register you must pick a course.
 Just use thinkcspy or pythonds, it doesn't matter as that will change when you build your own.
    2. Then go to the `instructors page <http://interactivepython.org/runestone/admin/index>`_.
    3. On this page you will see the links for listing and grading assignments and lots of other things.
 Right now those won't show you anything, so move along to the `Create a Custom Course <http://interactivepython.org/runestone/designer>`_ link.
    4. Fill in the Project Name.
 This should be a short one word description of your course like `luther150a.`  When your students register for the course this is the name they will have to type in to join your particular course.
 No Spaces allwed in this name.
    5. The description can say a bit more about the course.
    6. The big choice is whether to use a ready-made book or to pick and choose sections from the repository of sections.
 Most people just choose one of the pre-made books.
    7. Its probably just fine to leave this at today's date.
 If you set it into the future and then do some experimenting with assignments and quizzes today you won't be able to see your results because you are only shown things that come after the start date.

 Is this site reliable enough to use in class?